 Caseworks in classrooms and offices in main building are original.
 Sink in the casework doesn't have knee and toe space underneath according to ADA requirements.
-Immediate modification or replacement is recommended.
-The cost for this is included in section 3.1 of this report.
+Immediate replacement is recommended.
+Refer to section 3.1 of this report.

 8.3.
-COMMERCIAL KITCHEN AND LAUNDRY EQUIPMENT
+COMMERCIAL KITCHEN & LAUNDRY EQUIPMENT